numidium/dfu-mods/DynamicMusic/readme.txt

 3b.
 Condition Lookup
 -------------------------
-Night - Boolean, True if time is between 18:00 and 6:00 Interior - Boolean, True if player is indoors - specify to avoid indoor/outdoor music being overridden.
+Night - Boolean, True if time is between 18:00 and 6:00 Interior - Boolean, True if player is in a building that isn't a dungeon or castle.
 Dungeon - Boolean, True if player is in a dungeon DungeonCastle - Boolean, True if player is inside a castle LocationType - Function, True if player's outdoor location fits one of the parameters (see 3ci)